 Besides the movement of locals and tourists, this residential area was quite calm and quiet.
 Outside, the building may not look as modern as inside.

 I loved the fact the apartment is on the first floor, still on the ground.
 But we have a community area at the back of the building.

 It is made for people to hang their clothes when it’s warm.
 It adds to the character of the building that seems to be a proper example of historic old town buildings in this city.

 By the way, many of those impressive buildings were constructed in the 18th and 19th centuries.
-The owner just handled the keys to us at the doorstep, but you could find them easily.
+The owner just handed the keys to us at the doorstep, but you could find them easily.

 As a studio apartment, it is a typical self-contained space with everything placed in a big single room, apart from the bathroom, of course.
 This kind of property needs to be well-planned to be functional, stylish, and cosy, and I guess this Airbnb nailed it.

 To the left, you will find the “study area” with a sofa bed and a gorgeous balcony with views of the recreation area.
 The balcony is an excellent addition to the warm days when you want to enjoy some Summer breeze in the evening and have a glass (or two) of wine.

 The living room also has a balcony with French features.
 Delicate and elegant.
 The space between the bedroom and the other rooms is also something to highlight.

 You can use the kitchen during the day and the other spaces won`t be smelling food.
-I guess the many windows and balconies in this charming apartment has helped to solve the issue.
+I guess the many windows and balconies in this charming apartment have helped to solve the issue.

 By the way, the kitchen is well-equipped with a super coffee maker that saved my life after our battle to find coffee and milk at the supermarket.